jlpdeveloper/service-dependency-api/mcp/README.md

 ## Testing

-To test the mcp server locally, use the `ModelContextProtcolInspector`.
+To test the mcp server locally, use the `ModelContextProtocolInspector`.
 This tool requires node and can be run with the following command from the root of the project:

 ```bash